jeremyButtler/bioTools/k2TaxaIdSrc/README.md

   `-start` (nearest to root of tree) and `-end` (nearest to tip of tree).

+When using `-no-merge-root` to avoid merging root ids into the tips, make sure you set `-end` to a less specific level, such as `-end S` instead of `-end S15`.

 By default k2TaxaId merges reads into the taxa levels nearest the tip (`-end`).
 This may mean multiple read ids may be assigned to multiple files.
 You can disable